K9 Stuffies Support the 2024 Beds for Kids Project

 K9 Loki was born north of Seattle in the beautiful City of Mount Vernon.
 He was certified as an Explosive Detection K9 on March 6, 2022, after completing his K9 academy at Pacific Coast K9, in Blaine, Washington.
 Loki is a friendly and energetic Labrador Retriever, who loves meeting community members while working a variety of assignments throughout Seattle.
 When he’s not working, Loki enjoys swimming and eating!
 Loki’s birthday is October 3, 2020.

-Nala belongs to an exclusive, emerging genre of working dogs known as Electronic Search Detection (ESD) K9s, trained to sniff out chemical compounds in electronic devices.
+Nala belongs to an exclusive, emerging genre of working dogs known as Electronic Storage Detection (ESD) K9s, trained to sniff out chemical compounds in electronic devices.
 Nala works with the Seattle Police Department’s Internet Crimes Against Children (ICAC) Unit, and can detect USB drives, memory cards, cell phones, and more.
 Not even the tiniest microSDs can escape her keen nose!
 Nala is an English Labrador Retriever and lives with her handler and her handler’s family.
 Nala’s favorite things to do include playing fetch, snuggling with her favorite stuffed animals, and of course, finding electronic devices.

 Comfort Dog Ryan